sonata-nfv/son-examples/service-projects/sonata-fw-vtc-service-sp/README.md

-# sonata vtc fw service
+# Sonata Y1 Demo service: Firewall  -> vTC

 The Y1 demo service for the service platform should go here.